mm65de/show-interfaces/README.md

 You stop the two containers and remove them by the command `docker compose down`.

-## Run the container uploaded to GitHub
+## Run the image uploaded to GitHub

 Execute the command `docker pull mm65de/show-interfaces-app:1.1` to download the image.
 Then start one or more containers based on this image: